Pooja-boot-git/stocks-analysis/README.md

    3. Return -  (Last transaction (End of the year) - First transaction (start of the year))/First transaction (start of the year) * 100.
 It gives you the percetage increase or decrease in the price of a ticker in that year.

 ## Code performance
 - The macro ends with a pop up message stating the time it took for the macro to run.
-It will be beneficial to know if we decide to considers much larger number of stocks in future to know how our current macro is performing.
+It will be beneficial to know if we decide to consider much larger number of stocks in future to know how our current macro is performing.
 ```
     startTime = Timer
     <CODE BLOCK>